Richard Abberbury the Elder

+Family

 Richard was the son of Thomas Abberbury of Donnington in Berkshire and Steeple Aston in Oxfordshire. and inherited the Donnington estate from him in 1353.
 He married Agnes, the daughter of Chief Justice Sir William Shareshull and was knighted in 1359 by the Black Prince.
 They had two sons, including Richard Abberbury the Younger.
 He was a justice of the peace in Berkshire, Oxfordshire, and Wiltshire.

+Career

-He subsequently fought under the Prince in 1359 and then in Gascony in 1366 and 1368, remaining there until after 1371.
-He was at sea with his retinue of men-at-arms and archers in 1374 and in 1378 he sailed to France with Sir John Golafre to take up a post as Captain of Brest, undertaking the duties for a year.
+Richard subsequently fought under the Prince in 1359 and then in Gascony in 1366 and 1368, remaining there until after 1371.
+He was at sea with his retinue of men-at-arms and archers in 1374, and in 1378, he sailed to France with Sir John Golafre to take up a post as Captain of Brest, undertaking the duties for a year.
 In 1382, he was appointed Chamberlain to Queen Anne of Bohemia.
 He was elected MP for Oxfordshire in 1373 and 1386.

 In 1386 he was given permission by King Richard II to turn his manor at Donnington into a fortified castle, to become known as Donnington Castle.
 In 1393, Sir Richard founded the Donnington Hospital charity and built the almshouses on the site of the present 1602 ones in Donnington.
 He died in April 1399.